 Here’s a few very important things to keep in mind when using Humboldt Nutrients products.

 All Feeding Charts and application recommendations are not definitive instructions.
-All crops and genetic strains within plant species have different metabolism rates.
-Some strains are genetically predisposed to be heavy feeders and others are light feeders.
-There are also environmental conditions that provide for higher metabolism rates (CO2).
-This makes it difficult for us to provide set in stone instructions.
-We recommend that all gardeners research their favorite strain and learn what it likes.
+All crops and varieties within plant species have different nutritional needs and metabolism rates.
+Some svarieties are genetically predisposed to be heavy feeders and others are light feeders.
+There are many environmental factors which can influence fertilization requirements like higher metabolism rates when using carbon dioxide emitters.
+We recommend that all gardeners research their favorite varieties and learn what their particular nutritional needs are.
 More importantly, pay attention to what your plants are telling you.

 All Research and Development using Humboldt Nutrients products is conducted by obtaining water through Reverse Osmosis.
 This ensures that all the elements are provided by the gardener and not from the tap water.
 Reverse Osmosis filters all the elements out of the tap water and provides a zero Parts-Per-Million (PPM).
-If you do not use Reverse Osmosis, please lower the suggested application rate.
+If you do not use Reverse Osmosis, it might be helpful to lower the suggested application rate.

-Humboldt Nutrients recommends that when fertilizing, you consider the amount of nutrition in the substrates that you are growing in.
-For example, if you are using a heavily amended soil, always take the availability of those amendments into consideration when fertilizing.
+Humboldt Nutrients recommends that when fertilizing, you consider the amount of available nutrients in the substrates that you are growing in.
+For example, if you are using a well amended potting soil, always take the availability of those amendments into consideration when fertilizing.
 Microorganisms are constantly breaking down those amendments and providing nutrition to your plants.
-There is no predictability of what elements are available in this situation, so we would recommend only fertilizing once a week in this situation.
+There is no predictability of what elements are available in this situation, so it might be helpful to only fertilize once a week in this situation.
 In an inert hydroponic or soilless media, the gardener must fertilize more frequently to compensate for the lack of nutrition in the substrate.

-Foliar spraying is one the best ways to ensure that your plants are receiving the proper nutrition.
-This practice is underutilized in our market and we feel that it is a form of insurance.
-If your plants are not receiving the proper nutrition uptake from the root zone, foliar sprays applied directly to the plant tissue are more quickly absorbed.
+Foliar spraying can be a great way to ensure that your plants are receiving proper nutrition.
+This practice is underutilized and can be a effective tool for gardeners.
+If your plants have a visible deficiency or have greater nutritional needs due to size and maturity of the plant, foliar sprays can be applied directly to the plant the leaf tissue, where they can be more quickly absorbed.
 Please reference Humboldt Nutrients Foliar Charts found on the Feeding Charts page.

 Organic gardening cannot be considered Hydroponic, nor vice versa.
-We base our Organic and Natural products on interpretations given by Organic Certifiers on what inputs are allowed in an organic garden.
-If a crop is to be considered truly “Organic,” all of the crucial elements contained in the fertilizers, organic amendments, or supplements must be made available through the decomposition by microorganisms.
-Hydroponic fertilizers must be instantly available in order to compensate for the lack of nutrition in the substrate.
+We base our Natural products on interpretations given by Organic Certifiers on what inputs are allowed in an organic garden.
+If a crop is to be considered truly “Organic,” all of the crucial elements contained in the fertilizers, organic amendments, or supplements, must be made available through the decomposition of organic materials by microorganisms.
+Hydroponic fertilizers must be more readily available in order to compensate for the lack of nutrition in the substrate.
 The instant availability of the crucial elements is achieved through a chelate.